Program Overview

 Morrill Hall, Room 303C

-Claire assists with planning SSRGs and other departmental events and manages our newsletter, website, and social media accounts.
+Claire assists with planning SSRGs and other departmental events and manages our newsletter, website, and social media accounts, as well as all aspects of course coordination.
 You can also speak to Claire to arrange independent study or if you are interested in applying to teach a First-Year Writing Seminar.

 David Ryan